 Filmmaker and novelist Neil Jordan’s The Crying Game contains a narrative daring whose complexity tests its audience through a discerning investigation of human nature.
 With extraordinary understanding through exigent circumstances, Jordan’s structure promotes human empathy and a redemptive sense of tolerance, destroying narrow-minded notions of sexuality, race, and politics for a greater awareness of human nature.
 Perceptions of the film have often suggested it hinges on a mid-film narrative shift comparable to those in Hitchcock’s Vertigo and Psycho, whereas only with repeated viewings does Jordan’s bold, nonconformist writing reveal its many rewards beyond the twist.
-As unlikely a love story as ever told, in Jordan’s seductive tale we root for an IRA terrorist and homosexual transvestite to fall in love.
+As unlikely a love story as ever told, in Jordan’s seductive tale we root for an IRA terrorist and transgender woman to fall in love.
 But even after one knows the much-discussed secret, that the central female character is, in fact, a man, a predominant and hypnotic mystery encircles the lovers’ outcome, one that compels an audience to return to these characters again and again.

 Jordan opens his film at a Belfast carnival, where British soldier Jody (Forest Whitaker) is lured away by an Irish woman, Jude (Miranda Richardson), and kidnapped by the IRA.
 Held hostage as the IRA negotiates for an exchange of prisoners with the RUC, Jody makes friends with his captor, Fergus (Stephen Rea), who shows concern for some decency in Jody’s treatment.
 As their brief friendship grows, the two debate about cricket, share stories and laughs, and Jody shows Fergus a photo of his gorgeous wife, Dil (Jay Davison), and asks that Fergus look out for her should he be executed.
 Fergus tells Jody not to think of such things, even though he knows the RUC is not likely to concede to their demands.
 But Jody does not blame Fergus should he have to kill him; it’s in his nature.
 Fergus wants to know what that means, and Jody recounts “The Scorpion and the Frog” fable, which saddens Fergus as a reflection of his choices.
 When their deadline comes to pass, Fergus’ superior, Maguire (Adrian Dunbar), orders him to lead Jody into the woods; as he does, the prisoner begins to run and Fergus cannot shoot him in the back.
 Fergus finds himself running with Jody to escape.
 All at once, Jody reaches a road and is struck by an oncoming RUC truck.
 Troops raid the IRA hideout.
 Fergus escapes into the forest and finds his way to a friend who will set him up in London.
 “Need to lose myself awhile,” Fergus explains.

 In London, Fergus finds a job as a construction worker; the site overlooks a cricket game and Fergus thinks of Jody, his friend.
 Not forgetting his promise, Fergus looks Dil up and finds her working at a salon, where he gets his hair cut.
 She supposes he’s Scottish and they talk briefly.
 Afterward, he follows her to the Metro, a nearby nightclub where the local bartender, Col (Jim Broadbent), acts as the go-between for Dil, who realizes she has been followed and loves the attention, and Jimmy, the false name Fergus has adopted.
 Another suitor, the pushy Dave (Ralph Brown), bursts in and carts Dil away as Fergus watches without intervening.
 But the next night, Fergus returns to the Metro and protects her from Dave, leading to romance between them.
 Fergus asks her about her former man, Jody, but she refuses to talk much about him.
-Their romance grows, but when they finally set down to make love, to his horror Fergus discovers that Dil is a male transvestite.
+Their romance grows, but when they finally set down to make love, to his horror Fergus discovers that Dil is a transgender woman.
 He impulsively lashes out on Dil and leaves.
 After coming to his senses, he apologies, and soon their relationship is healed, continuing on an undefined basis, without sexuality, but with evident love.

 By this time, Jude and Maguire have found Fergus in hiding.
 They inform Fergus that the IRA has court-martialed him for abandoning the cause and failing in his mission to execute Jody, and they order him to carry out a suicide mission to assassinate a British judge.
 In exchange, they agree not to involve Dil, who they have spied him with but whose significant identity remains unknown.
 To protect Dil, Fergus cuts her hair and dresses her in Jody’s cricket garb, telling her to stay in a hotel room.
 Beside herself, Dil gets drunk and leaves to meet Fergus at her apartment.
 Here Fergus confesses that he knew Jody and caused his death.
 As Fergus sleeps, Dil sobers up and ties Fergus to the bed at gunpoint, causing him to miss the scheduled assassination.
 Maguire panics when Fergus doesn’t show and is killed trying to complete the hit himself.
 Out for revenge, Jude arrives at Dil’s to confront Fergus, but she finds Dil there waiting.
 Dil fires on Jude, realizing she seduced her Jody, and then turns the gun on herself, but Fergus stops her.
 He sends her off to the Metro and prepares to take the blame for Jude’s murder.
 As the song over the end credits suggests, Dil stands by her man and visits Fergus in prison during the final scene, where he explains his sacrificial behavior by stating it was in his nature, and then tells her the story of “The Scorpion and the Frog”.